-- 1. the name(s) of the claimant(s); - 2. the type of misconduct alleged: - 3. the name(s) of the alleged victim(s); - the name(s) of the individual(s) alleged to have committed the misconduct; - 5. the approximate date(s) and location(s) where the misconduct was committed: - the names of other individuals who might have information regarding the alleged misconduct; and - a summary statement of the reasons to believe that misconduct has occurred.
+- 1. the name(s) of the claimant(s); - 2. the type of misconduct alleged; - 3. the name(s) of the alleged victim(s); - 4. the name(s) of the individual(s) alleged to have committed the misconduct; - 5. the approximate date(s) and location(s) where the misconduct was committed; - 6. the names of other individuals who might have information regarding the alleged misconduct; and - 7. a summary statement of the reasons to believe that misconduct has occurred.

 Except for mandatory reporting to the authorities and the Center, USEF will withhold the claimant's name upon request, to the extent permitted by law.
-A copy of the USEF Incident Report Form can be found at https://www.usef.org/safe-sport/reporting.

-d.
-Confidentiality and Anonymous Reporting

-- i.
-Confidentiality -To the extent permitted by law, and as appropriate, USEF will handle any report it receives confidentially and discretely and will not make public the names of the claimant(s), potential victim(s), or accused person(s); however, USEF may disclose such names on a limited basis when conducting an investigation, or reporting to the Center, or reporting to law enforcement authorities. - ii.
-Anonymous Reporting USEF recognizes it can be difficult to report an allegation of misconduct and strives to remove as many barriers to reporting as possible.
-Anonymous reports may be made without the formality of completing an Incident Report Form: - 1. by completing the Incident Report Form without including their name; - 2. by expressing concerns of misconduct to USEF; or - 3. by expressing concerns verbally to one of the following individuals on the Athlete Protection Team: - a.
-Teresa Roper, troper@usef.org | 859 225 6915 - b.
-Emily Pratt, epratt@usef.org | 859 225 6956 - c.
-Sonja S. Keating, General Counsel, skeating@usef.org I 859 225 2045 e.
-How Reports Are Handled
+A copy of the USEF Incident Report Form can be found at safesport.usef.org d.
+Confidentiality and Anonymous Reporting i.
+Confidentiality - To the extent permitted by law, and as appropriate, USEF will handle any report it receives confidentially and discretely and will not make public the names of the claimant(s), reporting party, or accused person(s); however, USEF may disclose such names on a limited basis when conducting an investigation, reporting to the Center, or reporting to law enforcement authorities.

+ii.
+Anonymous Reporting - USEF recognizes it can be difficult to report an allegation of misconduct and strives to remove as many barriers to reporting as possible.
+Anonymous reports may be made without the formality of completing an Incident Report Form: